East Gaston High School

 East Gaston High School (also referred to as East Gaston or EGHS) is a public high school that is part of the Gaston County Schools district and is located in Mount Holly, North Carolina.

 History

 The school was established in 1972, when high schools in the neighboring communities of Mount Holly and Stanley were consolidated.
 Feeder middle schools are Stanley and Mt.
 Holly, with the surrounding Springfield Elementary School also being within the area.

-Its attendance range covers northeastern Gaston County and includes western portions of Mount Holly, the town of Stanley and the communities of Mountain Island, Alexis, Lucia, Dallas, as well as the surrounding rural areas in Gaston County.
+East Gaston's attendance range covers northeastern Gaston County and includes western portions of Mount Holly, the town of Stanley and the communities of Mountain Island, Alexis, Lucia, Dallas, as well as the surrounding rural areas in Gaston County.

 At one point, East Gaston was the largest high school in Gaston County.
-However, it lost a significant portion of its attendance zone, when Stuart W. Cramer High School opened in 2013, in nearby Cramerton.
+However, it lost a significant portion of its attendance zone when Stuart W. Cramer High School opened in 2013, in nearby Cramerton.

 Athletics

 East Gaston's team name are the Warriors, with their school colors being cardinal and navy.
-Listed below are the different sport teams at the school:
+Sports offered at East Gaston include: